 The "A" reorganization is not a congressional abdication of Congress's taxing power to state legislatures.
 State corporation laws governing mergers and consolidations are not generally permissive and free-wheeling.
 The MBCA of 2020, § 11.07(a), provides that certain events occur upon the occasion of a merger.
-Among them are (1) a designated corporate entity survives the merger, (2) the separate existence of all other corporations or entities that are parties(-y) to the merger ceases, (3) the property and contract rights of all corporate the property or contract rights of the survivor, and (4) the debts, obligations, or other liabilities of all corporations or entities that are parties(-y) to the merger become the debts, obligations, or other liabilities of the survivor.
+Among them are (1) a designated corporate entity survives the merger, (2) the separate existence of all other corporations or entities that are parties(-y) to the merger ceases, (3) the property and contract rights of all corporations or entities that are parties(-y) to the merger become the property or contract rights of the survivor, and (4) the debts, obligations, or other liabilities of all corporations or entities that are parties(-y) to the merger become the debts, obligations, or other liabilities of the survivor.
 As Professor Bank observed: